kallemickelborg/nn-activation/README.md

-# Neural Network Neuron Activations
+# Neural Network - Neuron Activation Analysis

 (WIP!)
 Project on neuron activations in neural networks using Agentic AI concepts inspired by the AutoGen and StateFlow papers.
 This project is meant to be a tool for analyzing and visualizing neuron activations in neural networks, with a focus on understanding polysemantic neurons and activation patterns.
 In the project, I have used the GPT-2-small model from Hugging Face.
 You can easily swap it out for any other model.